 On Notation as Physics, and the Human Capacity to Learn Environments

 I aim to frame simulated environments, such as those found in virtual reality etc, as comparable to (or in the same spectrum as) notations (like mathematical notation) in that they are “environments” with rulesets that can be internalized.
-This is a framing I haven’t explored completely, and I aim to use this essay (in its etymological basis) as an attempt to assay this framing’s consonance with other areas of interest within my overall thesis, namely the behavior of hyperphysical affordances and the opportunities for embodiment with simulated objects.
+This is a framing I haven’t explored completely, and I aim to use this section as an attempt to assay its consonance with other areas of interest within my overall thesis, namely the behavior of hyperphysical affordances and the opportunities for embodiment with simulated objects.

 9. Finely-calibrated mental models afford a rough level of simulation and prediction of the internalized phenomena or ruleset.
 Mental math is one such model, as is the ability of the imagination to picture the dynamics of the material of a scarf versus a bag of chips.